essexcountycouncil/essex-county-council-digital-manual/Accessibility/Making-your-service-accessible/Publishing-an-accessibility-statement.markdown

 The statement needs to be updated regularly.
 For example, when accessibility issues have been fixed, or when new ones have been found.

-Government Digital Services (GDS) have produced a [sample accessibility statement](https://www.gov.uk/government/publications/sample-accessibility-statement/sample-accessibility-statement-for-a-fictional-public-sector-website).
+The Government Digital Services (GDS) has produced a [sample accessibility statement](https://www.gov.uk/government/publications/sample-accessibility-statement/sample-accessibility-statement-for-a-fictional-public-sector-website).
 It includes sample wording, guidance on what to include in your statement and where to publish it.

 The [accessibility statement on essex.gov.uk](https://www.essex.gov.uk/accessibility) is a good example of what a published accessibility statement looks like.